Lake Erie College: Academics

-Lake Erie College houses five academic schools: the School of Business, the School of Arts, Humanities, and Social Sciences, the School of Natural Sciences and Mathematics, the School of Education and Professional Studies, and the School of Equine Studies.
+Lake Erie College has three academic schools: the School of Education, the School of Business and Professional Studies, and the School of STREAMS (science, technology, research, engineering, animal and medical sciences).

 Each maintains its own majors, minors, and programs under the direction of its respective dean.
 All students complete a general curriculum, called CORE, as a foundation to courses required by their major field(s) of study.

-School of Business
+School of Business and Professional Studies

-The IACBE-accredited School of Business offers its students ten undergraduate majors and six minors.
+The school is IACBE-accredited and offers its students ten undergraduate majors and six minors.